-In Japan, shinrin yoku, aka forest bathing, is a slow and sensory walk through the forest and has been a preventative medicine since the 1980's.
-When practiced regularly, it has been found to be particularly beneficial for our cardiovascular and immune system, to increase our cognitive functions and creativity, and to stabilize and improve our mood.
+In Japan, shinrin yoku, aka forest bathing, is a slow and sensory walk through the forest and has been a well-being practice since the 1980's.

 Nature and forest Therapy is a framework, established by the ANFT Association of Nature and Forest Therapy, for supporting wellness through guided immersive walks in natural environments.
 The approach is holistic and draws on the Japanese practice, as well as nature connection practices and Way of Council.